sqrol/SoftV.Docs/docs/robocad/libraries/studica/imu.md

 # IMU

-IMU is used to know robot yaw rotation.
+IMU is used to determine robot's yaw.

 #### Example: